The Influence of Florent Schmitt’s Psaume XLVII (1904) on Other French Composers

 Henry Prunieres 1935 photo

 Henry Prunières, photographed in 1935 at his editor’s desk at La Revue musicale.
 Prunières (1886-1942) founded the magazine in 1920, which was published until the onset of World War II.
-A periodical with high journalistic standards and production values, It remains a reference resource for music specialists today.
+A periodical with high journalistic standards and production values, It remains a reference resource for music scholars and researchers today.

 “It is neither the highly theatrical conception of Florent Schmitt’s formidable Psalm, nor yet the purely mystic one of Kodály’s Psalmus Hungaricus.
 It is a great human work, poignant in feeling, without external brilliance, devoid of super-terrestrial effusion.
 It speaks for men who suffer — and who implore the Heavens to save them, with cries of revolt which in the end subside in a transport of confidence and hope.”